 In you want to report an EMERGENCY and police are needed at your location, please call: 9-1-1 (Voice and TDD/TTY) For Life-Threatening Emergencies Only

 To ask a question, or seek advice about a police related topic, or to request extra patrol while away on vacation, or to report a non-emergency, please call Police Dispatch at (562) 435-6711

-If you would like additional information regarding Community Watch, please contact one of your Community Resource Specialists assigned to your division:
+If you would like additional information regarding Community Watch, please contact the Community Resource Specialist assigned to your division:

 Office: (562) 570-9827